run-ai/docs/infrastructure-procedures/clusters.md

 ## Troubleshooting

-Before starting, make sure you have the following:

-* Access to the Kubernetes cluster where Run:ai is deployed with the necessary permissions
+Before starting, make sure you have access to the Kubernetes cluster where Run:ai is deployed with the necessary permissions
-* Access to the Run:ai Platform

 ### Troubleshooting scenarios